bmeviauac01/softwarelab1/docs/Lab-ReportingServices/index.md

 ﻿# Reporting Services

-In this lab we will work with _Microsoft SQL Server Reporting Services_, a tool we have not seen before.
+In this lab, we will work with _Microsoft SQL Server Reporting Services_, a tool we have not seen before.
 We will start working together, then some of the exercises will be individual work.
-You shall submit the solution of all exercises.
+You shall submit the solution to all exercises.

 ## Pre-requisites and preparation